 As a foreigner working in Luxembourg, you’ll need to pay tax on income from employment and any businesses you own.
 Taxes levied at the federal level include personal income tax, corporate tax, value-added tax (VAT), and inheritance tax.
 Property and municipal business taxes are levied at a local level.

-Luxembourg’s tax system is generally very complicated, with employment income taxed across 23 progressive brackets.
-However, the top tax rate of 42% is lower than in many neighboring countries.
+Luxembourg’s tax system is generally quite complicated, with employment income taxed across 23 progressive brackets.
+However, the top tax rate is only 42% – lower than in many neighboring European countries.

 Who pays tax in Luxembourg?